murxla/murxla/docs/user_guide.rst

 that was executed when recording the trace and will trigger the same error behavior.

-In the above example,
+In the example below,
-seed ``2287b2bd77a3b84c`` triggered an issue in Bitwuzla.
+seed ``2287b2bd77a3b84c`` triggered an issue in Bitwuzla (prior to version 0.1).
 Murxla stores the API trace
 in ``1/murxla-2287b2bd77a3b84c.trace``, which can be replayed as follows.